AntonOresten/TypedFASTX.jl/docs/src/index.md

 FASTX records with typed sequences and optional qualities.

 ## Installation
-You can install TypedFASTX from the Julia REPL:
+You can install TypedFASTX from the Julia REPL.
 Type `]` to enter the Pkg REPL mode and run:

 ```julia
 (@v1.9) pkg> add TypedFASTX